isar/hive/README.md

 box.put('TulipTango', 777); // Error - You can't fool the bees!
 ```

-> 🐝 Bees have two stomachs.
+> Bee fact: Bees have two stomachs.
 One is for eating, and the other is for storing nectar collected from flowers or water so they can carry it back to their hive.
 Talk about a sweet backpack!

 ### 🧩 Bee-yond the Basics: Non-primitive Objects